natrimmer/slog/README.md

 ## Log Levels

-Supported levels (case-insensitive):
+Log levels are configured via the `--levels` flag using the format `level:flag`.
+Any level name can be used, but common ones include:

-- `debug` - Detailed diagnostic information
+- `debug:d` - Detailed diagnostic information
-- `info` - General information messages
+- `info:i` - General information messages
-- `warn` - Warning messages
+- `warn:w` - Warning messages
-- `error` - Error messages
+- `error:e` - Error messages

+Note: The tool does not filter by configured levels - it accepts any level for logging.

 ## Example Usage